tcbegley/tcbegley.github.io/src/content/posts/mcmc-part-2.md

 correlated samples.
 In the former case, each proposal is not very different from the previous sample so progress through parameter space is slow.
-In the latter case, there is a high probability the jump lands us outside the annular region where the probability density is not vanishingly small, which means there is a high probability that sample is rejected.
+In the latter case, there is a high probability the jump lands us outside the annular region where the probability density is vanishingly small, which means there is a high probability that sample is rejected.
 When a sample is rejected the previous sample is repeated, which results in high correlation in the samples, and hence small $N_{eff}$.